Climate Risk and Resilience

 The other great benefit is the financial multiplier effect: every £1 of funding translates into up to £20 of actual aid delivered.

 Howden is the world’s first insurance broker to offer this.
 See our case study below, The Red Cross’ Volcano Bond.

-Insuring carbon offsets to guarantee their value
+Insuring carbon credits to guarantee their value

 How we helped the Red Cross with a disaster relief bond